GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
-For, as has been pointed out several times, there is no such thing as a random number.
+> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
 >
-> ~ *John von Neumann*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts